BjarkeHautop/bayesSSM/README.md

 )
 ```

 Now we can run the PMMH algorithm using the `pmmh` function.
-We run 2
+For this
-chains for 200 MCMC samples with a burn-in of 10.
-We also modify the
+README we use a lower number of samples and a smaller burn-in period,
-tuning to only use 200 pilot samples and a burn-in of 10.
-In practice
+and also modify the pilot chains to only use 200 samples.
+This is to
-you would want to run it for a much larger number of samples.
+make the example run faster.

 ``` r
 library(bayesSSM)